duckietown/book-opmanual-duckietown/src/preliminaries/duckietown-appearance-specifications.md

 Signs must only be placed on empty tiles, or next to one of the other tile types if on the border of a map.
 As mentioned, it is important to not overlap the base of the sign stand with any road marking.

-The sign placements for four different cases are shown in [](#sign-placement).
+The sign placements for four different cases are shown in {numref}`tab:sign-placement`.
 At intersections, from each stop line 2 signs should be clearly visible:

 1. the intersection type (traffic light or stop sign)
 2. the intersection topology (3-way with correct orientation, or 4-way).